Refugee consensus crumbling in Sweden, Europe's most generous host

 "Sweden is preparing for a crisis situation," said Lofven, adding that asylum seekers will have to accept a lower standard of living.
 "It's about putting roofs over people's heads now."

-Lofven's minority government faces a backlash from a center-right and far-right opposition.
-The main center-right Moderates, for years champions of immigration, now call for an end to granting permanent residency for asylum seekers.
+Lofven's minority government faces a backlash from a centre-right and far-right opposition.
+The main centre-right Moderates, for years champions of immigration, now call for an end to granting permanent residency for asylum seekers.

-In a country where questioning immigration was socially taboo a few years ago, several of the biggest newspapers are now criticizing the government's policy.
+In a country where questioning immigration was socially taboo a few years ago, several of the biggest newspapers are now criticising the government's policy.

 The anti-immigration Sweden Democrats, the third biggest party in parliament, have risen further in polls, catching around a fifth of voters.
 They will start advertising in Middle Eastern media to deter people from coming to Sweden.